 (Comparability is the degree to which data can be compared over time and domain, for example, geographic level.
 Coherence is the degree to which data that are derived from different sources or methods, but refer to the same topic, are similar.)

-Data revisions are made in accordance with National Accounts Revisions Policy and any methodological or conceptual changes are made to back data in accordance with this policy to ensure data comparability over time.
-Estimates are produced in accordance with guidelines set out in the European System of Accounts 1995: ESA 1995 manual.
+Data revisions are made in accordance with the National Accounts Revisions Policy and any methodological or conceptual changes are made to back data in accordance with this policy to ensure data comparability over time.
+Estimates are produced in accordance with guidelines set out in the European System of Accounts 2010: ESA 2010 manual (PDF, 6.56MB).

-Comparable time series data for this release are available back to 1997 on the new SIC 2007 industrial classification basis.
-However, the seasonally adjusted current price annual series for gross operating surplus of PNFCs (national accounts series identifier CAER) is available back to 1948 on a comparable basis as part of the QNA dataset.
+Comparable time series data for this release are available back to 1997 on the new Standard Industrial Classification (SIC) 2007 industrial classification basis.
+However, the seasonally adjusted current price annual series for gross operating surplus of PNFCs (PDF, 2.45MB) (national accounts series identifier CAER) is available back to 1948 on a comparable basis as part of the QNA dataset.

-Gross operating surplus for PNFCs, becomes coherent in the long-term through the use of a Supply and Use framework.
+Gross operating surplus for PNFCs becomes coherent with other sectors of the economy, and with the output and expenditure approaches to GDP in the long-term through the use of a Supply and Use framework.
 This enables differences between the estimates of supply and use of specific products to be investigated and the accounts adjusted to ensure a balance.
 These alignment adjustments are made to the quarterly series and sum to zero annually.
-The gross operating surplus used in the Profitability of UK companies excludes the quarterly alignment adjustments (national accounts series identifier DMUQ) applied to non-UK Continental Shelf businesses’ gross trading profits, as published in the QNA.Back to table of contents
+The gross operating surplus used in the Profitability of UK companies excludes the quarterly alignment adjustments (national accounts series identifier DMUQ) applied to non-UK continental shelf businesses' gross trading profits, as published in the QNA.Back to table of contents